bradshawsguide/website/src/content/2-routes/24-london-bridge-to-brighton/route.md

 (station: croydon)

-The line now passes through a fine open country, and shortly reaches the junction of the [Epsom Branch](/routes/croydon-to-epsom) of the Croydon Railway.
+The line now passes through a fine open country, and shortly reaches the junction of the Epsom Branch of the Croydon Railway.

+(route: croydon-to-epsom)

-Returning to Croydon we will now pass over the [Croydon and Wimbledon branch](/routes/croydon-to-wimbledon).
+Returning to Croydon we will now pass over the

+(route: croydon-to-wimbledon)

 ### Croydon to Three Bridges
 After leaving Croydon we pass through a short cutting, and emerge upon an embankment upwards of two miles long, which affords delightful views of the surrounding scenery; and at the distance of about 4½ miles from Croydon, arrive at the station of